 - When you don’t know what to say, say “I’m going to think about this some more.
 Can I get back to you?” and then make a note to get back to them.
 This will help you think about your answer before you answer irrationally or say something you’ll regret.

 As a parent and a teacher, I have been on both sides of the parent meeting (both the good and the bad).
-No teachers wants a parent telling them how to teach.
+No teacher wants a parent to tell them how to teach.
 Well, no parent wants to hear a teacher tell them how to parent.
 Approach parents like teammates and this will help.

 If boundaries are a challenge for you, read our Teacher Tired Habits to Break post.